 An agreement was signed in 2015 to continue operation of the Pierre Auger Observatory near Mendoza, an international collaboration dedicated to the study of ultra-high energy cosmic rays, until 2025.
 The most important German member of this project is the Karlsruhe Institute of Technology (KIT).

 An important pillar of bilateral cooperation is the German-Argentine Centre for Higher Education (DAHZ), which was set up in 2012 by the German and Argentine Governments and the Argentine-German Scientific Association of German Business in Argentina.
 The DAHZ currently supports 18 binational study programmes (PhD and Master’s programmes) in biomedicine, logistics, economics and engineering.
 In late 2013, the DAHZ also launched the I-DEAR (Ingenieros Deutschland Argentina) exchange programme in engineering.

-In 2016, some 400 students from Germany and 725 students from Argentina received German Academic Exchange Service (DAAD) funding.
-Co-funded scholarship programmes with the Argentine Ministry of Education and are being expanded, especially in engineering.
+In 2016, some 400 German and 725 Argentine students received German Academic Exchange Service (DAAD) funding.
+Co-funded scholarship programmes with Argentina’s Ministry of Education are being expanded, especially in engineering.
 The first application phase for the Argentine BEC.AR engineering scholarship programme, which is fully funded by Argentina, is scheduled to start in March 2018.
 The DAAD is a project partner.